Jeremy-Mallory/deep-learning-challenge/README.md

 Compiling, Training, and Evaluating the Model:

 How many neurons, layers, and activation functions did you select for your neural network model, and why?

+The initial model used 2 hidden layers with an 80/30 neuron split.
+Activation function relu was used as the default for deep learing models.

 Were you able to achieve the target model performance?

+These parameters yielded only 72% accuaracy, short of the 75% goal.

 What steps did you take in your attempts to increase model performance?

+Subsequent attempts tried first adding extra hidden layers, then changing activation functions with little to no effect on model accuracy.
+On the third attempt I used the keras tuner library to automatically find the best parameters to optimize the model's performance.